Hero image for: Google Unleashes Gemma 4: Apache 2.0 and the Open-Weight AI Landscape

 Q Where do I download weights?

-A Google AI Studio and AI Edge Gallery for first-party flows; Hugging Face, Kaggle, and Ollama are called out as mirror and tooling surfaces—check official pages for current links and terms.
+A Google AI Studio and Google AI Edge for first-party flows; Hugging Face, Kaggle, and Ollama are called out as mirror and tooling surfaces—check official pages for current links and terms.